As a volunteer you can make a positive difference by using surfing as a tool to change the lives of Cape Town's underprivileged children.

 About Surfing Smiles

-The Surfing Smiles project is an organization that aims to establish a way out of gangsterism, crime and drugs for children from disadvantaged communities.
+The Surfing Smiles program is an organization that aims to establish a way out of gangsterism, crime and drugs for children from disadvantaged communities.
 The ‘way out’ entails a new outlook on life, brought about by the love of surfing and the ocean.

 Volunteering & Impact